-159. Do hold voluntary NSS completion sessions.
+120. Do hold voluntary NSS completion sessions.

 Organising completion sessions is an effective way to encourage students to complete the survey.
-However, these sessions must be voluntary and abide by the relevant provider's Covid-19 safety measures.
+However, these sessions must be voluntary.

-160. Do ensure students have total privacy when completing the survey.
+121. Do ensure students have total privacy when completing the survey.

 Students must not feel pressured to respond in any particular way.
 Therefore, staff should respect students' privacy when they are taking the survey.
-If opting to host voluntary completion sessions, staff must not look at students' screens or at the responses they are giving and must abide by the relevant provider's Covid-19 safety measures.
+If opting to host voluntary completion sessions, staff must not look at students' screens or at the responses they are giving.

-161. Do use incentives or a prize draw to promote the survey.
+122. Do use incentives or a prize draw to promote the survey.